AndyDentFree/im-plausibilities/imUrlDataApp/README.md

 Apple provide [MFMessageComposeViewController](https://developer.apple.com/documentation/messageui/mfmessagecomposeviewcontroller) so you can compose messages inside an app.
 This is documented as being mostly about sending text **but** you can also assign the `message` property which is an `MSMessage`.
 The documentation misleadingly says _To display your iMessage app, create and assign an MSMessage object to this property._ but there's no such automatic behaviour.

 What _does_ seem to happen, magically behind the scene, is that the iMessage delivered is typed for the iMessage Extension App bundled with your sending app. ie: **you can only use this technique when there's an extension.**

+That makes absolute sense when you think about it - the app may be used to _send_ custom messages, but custom messages can _only be received in an extension._

 ## Project Structure